eclipse-hawkbit/hawkbit/hawkbit-repository/hawkbit-repository-jpa-init/README.md

 **Note**: could also be configured using default flyway env properties

 ## Usage
-The module builds executable jar with all dependencies - _hawkbit-repository-jpa-init-\<revision\>-exec.jar_.
+The module builds executable jar with all dependencies - _hawkbit-repository-jpa-init-\<revision\>.jar_.
 It could be configured with environment properties and run as an executable jar:
 ```shell
 # sets the mode - default if validate
 export hawkbit_db_mode=migrate